William T. Piper

-William Thomas Piper Sr. (January 8, 1881 – January 15, 1970) was an American airplane manufacturer, aviation businessman, oil industry businessman, and engineer.
+William Thomas Piper Sr. (January 8, 1881 – January 15, 1970) was an American aviation and oil industry businessman.
 He was the founding president of the Piper Aircraft Corporation and led the company from 1929 until his death in 1970.
 He graduated from Harvard University in 1903 and later became known as "the Henry Ford of aviation".

 Prior to Piper's successful business career he was an officer in the United States Army serving in the Spanish–American War.
 He was then in the United States Army Corps of Engineers during World War I. In total Piper served 18 years in the Army.
 When he returned from World War I he was primarily an investor and businessman in the oil industry until 1929 when he became an investor in the Taylor Brothers Aircraft Corporation.
 He went on to purchase the soon-renamed Taylor Aircraft Corporation and head it until reorganizing the company into Piper Aircraft in 1937, eventually seeing tremendous success and becoming a well-known aviation figure of the 20th century.
 Piper Aircraft sold over 80,000 units when he oversaw the company, cementing Piper as a global aerospace manufacturing power.

 Piper was posthumously inducted in the National Aviation Hall of Fame class of 1980.
 The William T. Piper Memorial Airport in Lock Haven, Pennsylvania is named in his honor.
 Piper's son William Piper Jr. took over the company after Piper Sr. died in 1970.
-At the time of Piper's death in 1970, Piper was worth an estimated $55 million dollars (over $347 million in 2017 dollars).
-Piper's net worth would have ranked him within the Forbes 400 richest people in the world at the time of his death.
+At the time of Piper SR.'s death, he was worth an estimated $55 million (over $347 million in 2017 dollars), ranking him within the Forbes 400 richest people in the world in 1970.

 Biography

 Early life

 Piper was born on January 8, 1881, in Knapp Creek, New York, Cattaraugus County 8 miles South of Olean, NY.
 Piper was the second youngest of 5 children of Thomas and Sarah Elizabeth Piper (née Maltby).
 His father dabbled both in dairy farming and in the promising crude oil business as Piper was growing up often helping his father.
 By the time he was eight, Piper was milking cows and walking several miles to a one-room country school.
 At the age of nine he introduced himself to the oil business when he assisted his father in the task of repairing well pumps.
 When family finances improved, the Piper family moved to Bradford, Pennsylvania.

-In 1898 due to the sinking of the USS Maine Piper lied about his age and joined the United States Army.
+In 1898, due to the sinking of the USS Maine, Piper lied about his age and joined the United States Army.
 Piper attended Harvard University where he was on the track and field team.
 He graduated in 1903 with honors with a degree in business and mechanical engineering.